vdaubry/vdaubry.github.io/_posts/2014-10-19-setup-a-jekyll-blog.markdown

 ###Deploy your Jekyll blog

-To deploy your blog you have 2 solutions :
+To deploy your blog you can either :

 1) Manually generate the static version of your blog: